Arithmetic-Power-Geometry/semantic-lifetime-width/README.md

 The project does not claim to solve P versus NP and does not present future equivalence, automata minimization, program slicing, abstract interpretation, pebbling, or graph width as new.
 The contribution investigated by the associated manuscript is the query-relative quotient-width parameter, its certified retirement calculus, its complexity consequences, and its structural/query separations.

+##Citation
+Akhtar, M. A. K. (2026).
+When Can a Computation Forget?
+Semantic Lifetime Width and Query-Relative State Retirement (Version V1).
+Zenodo. https://doi.org/10.5281/zenodo.22162568

 ## License

 Apache-2.0.